 They [the Docetists, early Christological heretics] abstain from the Eucharist and from prayer because they do not confess that the Eucharist is the flesh of our Savior Jesus Christ, flesh which suffered for our sins and which that Father, in his goodness, raised up again.
 They who deny the gift of God are perishing in their disputes (Letter to the Smyrnaeans 6:2–7:1 [A.D.
 110]).

 I have no taste for corruptible food nor for the pleasures of this life.
 I desire the bread of God, which is the flesh of Jesus Christ, who was of the seed of David; and for drink I desire his blood, which is love incorruptible (Letter to the Romans 7:3 [A.D.
-110], emphasis added).
+110]).

-Culliton is correct in saying that “Ignatius conveys that the gift of God is eternal life made possible by the sacrifice of Christ.”
+Culliton is correct when he says, “Ignatius conveys that the gift of God is eternal life made possible by the sacrifice of Christ.”
 But he doesn’t grasp how it makes present the one sacrifice of Calvary in its completed, glorified form under the sacramental appearances of bread and wine.

-Regarding St. Justin Martyr’s First Apology, Culliton says, “Earlier in his apology Justin defended against accusations that Christians partake of human flesh and blood.”
-Culliton refers to Justin’s words in chapter 26, in which he writes, “And whether they perpetrate those fabulous and shameful deeds—the upsetting of the lamp, and promiscuous intercourse, and eating human flesh—we know not.”
-Here, as Culliton correctly notes, Justin inveighs against those who argued that Christians engaged in cannibalism.
+Regarding St. Justin Martyr’s First Apology, Culliton says, “Earlier in his apology, Justin defended against accusations that Christians partake of human flesh and blood.”
+Culliton refers to Justin’s words in chapter 26: “And whether they perpetrate those fabulous and shameful deeds—the upsetting of the lamp, and promiscuous intercourse, and eating human flesh—we know not.”
+Here, as Culliton correctly notes, Justin inveighs against those who argue that Christians engage in cannibalism.

 The Eucharist is not cannibalism.
 Rather, Jesus provides his very much alive and glorified body and blood in a sacramental manner, not as a mere human corpse given in a grotesque, three-dimensional way.
-As Justin writes a little later, “And what is spoken of as the blood of the grape, signifies that he who should appear would have blood, though not of the seed of man, but of the power of God” (First Apology 32).
-Indeed, the Eucharist is not the blood of a mere man but that of the God-man who became flesh (John 1:14) and who thus has related divine power in offering his body and blood as salvific food.
+As Justin writes a little farther on, “and what is spoken of as the blood of the grape, signifies that he who should appear would have blood, though not of the seed of man, but of the power of God” (First Apology 32).
+Indeed, the Eucharist is not the blood of a mere man, but that of the God-man who became flesh (John 1:14) and who thus has related divine power in offering his body and blood as salvific food.

-Citing Justin’s later words in chapter 65, Culliton argues that “Christians do not partake of flesh and blood in any carnal way, but rather bread and wine mixed with water: ‘to partake of the bread and wine mixed with water’” (emphasis Culliton’s).
-Yet, Justin affirms here both the symbolic nature of the Eucharist—its having the appearance of bread and wine—and also its being the body, blood, soul, and divinity of Jesus, as he goes on to say in chapters 65-66:
+Citing Justin’s later words in chapter 65, Culliton argues, “Christians do not partake of flesh and blood in any carnal way, but rather bread and wine mixed with water: ‘to partake of the bread and wine mixed with water’” (emphasis in the original).
+Yet Justin affirms here both the symbolic nature of the Eucharist—its having the appearance of bread and wine and also its being the body, blood, soul, and divinity of Jesus, as he goes on to say in chapters 65-66: